 Remember that 78.82% of blog readers prefer to read “how to” articles that contain tips and tricks for achieving a specific result.

-Here’s how to use the AIDA. strategy to write content that readers will enjoy and that will prompt them to leave valuable comments:
+Here’s how to use the AIDA. marketing strategy to write content that readers will enjoy and that will prompt them to leave valuable comments:

 i).
 Capture Attention: There are two places to capture attention on your blog.
 The first is the overall design, but the most crucial is your headline.